This article was updated on August 29, 2018.

 What Are Some of the Cons?

 Scheduling.
-Being an HR department of one means that I have to do it all.
+Being a human resource management department of one means that I have to do it all.
 If I'm not here, it doesn't get done.
 That makes taking time off a little more challenging.

 What Was It Like to Come on Board When Your Organization Consisted of 115 People?